svapreddy/clearx/README.md

 ###### Philosophy:

 UI represents complex business-related operations of an application using a visual layer.
 UI layer often goes through a lot of iterations and sometimes requires to refactor in an Agile development environment.
-Also, the JavaScript community is active in adopting new standards, having the flexibility to refactor UI layer without impacting underlying application architecture helps to maintain large codebase in the long run.
-Often application architecture is highly influenced by the application needs.
-ClearX is an attempt is to help in this process.

 Global State Management is the spine part of an application & deserve to be simple for the long run.
 If we keep it simple to understand for Developers, it helps to maintain the application performance and quality of the application.
-ClearX attempt to help in this area by utilizing plain JavaScript concepts.

-Transpilation is used heavily in Frontend development, which often results in huge amounts of code.
-ClearX attempt to help in this context.
-The [idle-until-urgent](https://philipwalton.com/articles/idle-until-urgent/) also influenced parts of ClearX decision making process.

 #### Usage: